 There's nothing better in life than good relationships with good folks.
 However, we are super susceptible to influence from others—regardless of whether such influence is accurate or well-intentioned.

 The ideal approach is to deliberately maintain independent thought (while still keeping an open mind).
+Avoid labels and don't take sides without fully understanding the arguments for both.
 Doing so helps to mitigate:

 groupthink, stereotyping, in-group bias, tendency to seek harmony, relative satisfaction / misery, influence of authority, spotlight effect, bystander effect